-- 2.1 A first class in 10+2 or equivalent examination approved by GITAM (Deemed to be University) with subjects Physics, Chemistry and Mathematics/Biology. - 2.2 Admission into B.Tech. will be based on an All India Entrance Test (GITAM Admission Test GAT) conducted by GITAM/Specified rank holders of JEE mains/EAMCET(AP & TS).
-For Bengaluru CET and COMEDK instead of EAMCET (AP & TS) are considered.
-The rules of reservation of statutory bodies, wherever applicable, will be followed.
+- 2.1 A first class in 10+2 or equivalent examination approved by GITAM (Deemed to be University) with subjects Physics, Chemistry and Mathematics. - 2.2 Admission into B.Tech. will be based on an All India Entrance Test (GITAM Admission Test GAT) conducted by GITAM/Specified rank holders of JEE mains/EAMCET (AP & TS) and the rules of reservation of statutory bodies, wherever applicable, will be followed.